jupyterlab/jupyterlab-data-explorer/README.md

 *Docs to come.
 For now take a look at the code or open an issue.*

+## Contributing

+This repo is in active development and we welcome any collaboration.
+If you have ideas or questions, feel free to open an issue.
+From there, we could setup a call to chat more in depth about how to work together.
+Please don't hesitate to reach out.

+Or, feel free to tackle an existing issue or contribute a PR that you think improves things.
+We try to keep the current issues relevent and matched to relevent milestones, to give a sense on where this is going.

+If the community grows around this we can adopt a more regular public meeting.

 ## Development

 This relies on features in an unreleased version of JupyterLab, so you you have to run it linked against that version of JupyterLab.